apache/echarts-doc/en/option/series/treemap.md

 <br>
 **dimensions and『extra visual mapping』**

-Example：every `value` field is an Array, in which every item corresponds with a dimension（dimension）.
+Example: every `value` field is an Array, in which every item corresponds with a dimension（dimension）.

 ```javascript
 [